CustomerPOC/pc-inventory/Postman/README.md

  | sortField | `string` | Static
  | sortDirection | `string` | Static
  | query | `string` | Static

+> [!NOTE]
+> The startTime varaible should be in Unix epoc timestamp.
+When the initial
+> login is initiated there is a script that will set the current time to the
+> current time minus 24 hours.

+---

 #### Collection APIs